microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-get.md

 ### Example 6: Get a chat message with a forwarded message

-The following example shows a request to get a chat message that has a forwarded message as an attachment.
+The following example shows a request that gets a chat message with a forwarded message as an attachment.

 #### Request